gamer-cndg/omega2-wii-classic-controller/README.md

 # Onion Omega2 Wii classic controller library

 ### Description
-This library is enables the Omega2(+) to communicate with a WiiClassic controller via I2C.
+This library enables the Omega2(+) to communicate with a WiiClassic controller via I2C.

 ### Hardware Wireup
 You will need: